DevExpress-Examples/a-general-approach-to-highlighting-specific-grid-cells-e4181/Readme.md

 # WPF Grid - Highlight Specific Cells

 This example modifies the background color of specific grid cells.
-Target cells are defined explicitly by row and column (independent of the underlying data).
+Target cells are defined explicitly by rows and columns (independent of the underlying data).
 The example stores target cells in a collection and applies colors through a custom `CellStyle`.

 Use this technique to highlight arbitrary cells that are not tied to data conditions.